Mechanical hysterons with tunable interactions of general sign

-\textit{Tunable interactions.---} The position where the coupling springs attach, $\ell$, offers a convenient way to tune the interaction between the hysterons continuously.
-To demonstrate this control, we perform experiments on two hysterons with a cooperative interaction, where we fix all other system parameters and vary $\ell$.
-We measure the switching thresholds by holding one rotor fixed in the $(+)$ or $(-)$ state, and quasistatically moving the driving rod until the other hysteron undergoes a transition.
-We measure the rod position with a precision of $0.1$ cm using a ruler affixed under the driving rod.
-Figure~\ref{fig:2}A shows the measured values of the eight transitions for this system, at four values of $\ell$.
+\textbf{Tunable interactions.} The position where the coupling springs attach, $\ell$, offers a convenient way to tune the interaction between the hysterons continuously.
+To demonstrate this control, we perform experiments on two hysterons with a cooperative interaction ($\Jij>0$), where we fix all other system parameters and vary $\ell$.
+We measure the switching thresholds by holding one rotor fixed in the $(+)$ or $(-)$ state and quasistatically moving the driving rod until the other hysteron undergoes a transition.
+For example, $\gamma^+_1(s_2)$ denotes the measured threshold for hysteron 1 to switch to $(+)$ when hysteron 2 is in state $s_2$.
+Figure~\ref{fig:2}A shows the measured values of the eight transitions for this system at four values of $\ell$.

-When $\ell=0$, the spring has no lever arm to exert a torque on either rotor; in practice we remove the coupling springs for these measurements.
-Here there are only four distinct thresholds, due to the degeneracies $\gamma_i^\pm(+) = \gamma_i^\pm(-)$.
+When $\ell=0$, the coupling springs have no lever arm to exert a torque on either rotor.
+Here there are only four distinct thresholds due to the degeneracies $\gamma_i^\pm(+) = \gamma_i^\pm(-)$.
 The particular order of the thresholds, $\gamma^-_1 < \gamma^-_2 < \gamma^+_2 < \gamma^+_1$, gives rise to a set of stable states and transitions that we may represent in a transition graph \cite{Mungan19,Bense21} -- a directed graph that shows the transitions out of each stable state under increasing or decreasing drive (Fig.~\ref{fig:2}B).
 For $\ell=1.6$ cm, the thresholds split into eight distinct values.
-Nevertheless, the same set of stable states and transitions manifest at this interaction strength, as well as for $\ell=3.2$ cm.
+Nevertheless, the same stable states and transitions remain at $\ell=1.6$ cm and at $\ell=3.2$ cm.

-Increasing $\ell$ to $4.6$ cm, two pairs of thresholds switch their ordering: $\gamma_2^+(+)$ falls below $\gamma_2^-(-)$, and $\gamma_1^+(+)$ falls below $\gamma_2^+(-)$.
-The first switch does not change the transition graph for the system, but the second switch does.
+Increasing $\ell$ to $4.7$ cm, two pairs of thresholds switch their ordering: $\gamma_2^+(+)$ falls below $\gamma_2^-(-)$, and $\gamma_1^+(+)$ falls below $\gamma_2^+(-)$.
+The first switch does not change the transition graph for the system, but the second does.
 Starting in $--$, the first transition upon increasing $\gamma$ is to $-+$ at $\gamma=\gamma_2^+(-)$.
-But this state is now unstable, as $\gamma_2^+(-) > \gamma_1^+(+)$, meaning that hysteron 1 is above threshold to flip to $(+)$ as soon as hysteron 2 enters the $(+)$ state.
-This event is termed a ``vertical avalanche'' \cite{Hecke21} and is denoted by the arrow from $--$ to $++$ in the second transition graph in Fig.~\ref{fig:2}B.
+But this state is now unstable, as $\gamma_1^+(+) < \gamma_2^+(-)$, meaning that hysteron 1 is above threshold to flip to $(+)$ as soon as hysteron 2 enters the $(+)$ state.
+This ``vertical avalanche'' \cite{Hecke21} is denoted by the arrow from $--$ to $++$ in the second transition graph in Fig.~\ref{fig:2}B.